zbanga/forex/README.md

 # Modeling

 I created data transformation and modeling pipelines that were used to gridsearch cross validated the models and preventing data leakage.
 The data transformation steps included scaling, selecting the best features, and dimensionality reduction.
 Logistic regression, neural networks, and boosted trees were used for the models.
 Each step in the pipeline has a variety of parameters that can be tuned.
 I used a powerful Amazon Web Service EC2 server to do the gridsearch parameter optimization in parallel.
-Both ROC_AUC and a custom % Return scoring functions were used for gridsearching.
+Both ROC_AUC and a Custom % Return scoring function was used for gridsearching.

 Future Opportunities: Optimize the gridsearch scoring function to incorporate other financial metrics including alpha, beta, max drawdown, etc.

 # Results

+Scaling the Features, No PCA, No Feature Selection, and Logistic Regression with Regularization for Feature Selection (L1 and L2 were very similar) on the 15 minute candles produced the best results.
+The MLP network that provided very similar results had 1 layer and a Logistic activation function.
+It was pretty much just a Logistic Regression algorithm with a fancier name.

+### 15 Minute Candles

 ![alttext](/imgs/BADROC.png "Bad ROC")